CLMNTDFR/holbertonschool-hbnb/README.md

 | **City**  | `id`, `name`, `country_code`, `created_at`, `updated_at` |

-## Installation instruction
+## installation instructions

 ```
 Python Scripts:
-- Python scripts must be written to run with Python 3.8.5 on Ubuntu 20.04 LTS, using python3 (version 3.8.*)
+- Python scripts must be written to run with Python 3.8.5 on Ubuntu 22.04 LTS, using python3 (version 3.8.*)
 - Windows 11 WSL 2 2.1.5
 - The code must follow the PEP 8 style (pycodestyle version 2.7.*).
 ```